 Signs of Bit Rot in RAM

-You can spot these issues early on when you pay attention to the following:
+Mostly, and sadly, there are usually no signs that bit rot is happening.
+However, sometimes you can spot bit rot issues early on when you pay attention to the following:

-1. Blue screens and server crashes must be investigated and never be ignored.
+- Blue screens and server crashes, so these must be investigated and never be ignored.

 #2 and #3 are often overlooked because people think it was a typo.